 For you individually it will mean little.
 We are using more water each year so we need more water each year and we are extracting less water each year.
 At some point we do have to look at how we all use water and find ways to reduce it and I do not think individuals like you and me are at fault.
 However we do have a vital role to play in reducing water consumption and making it sustainable.

 There are many ways to use less water in the home.
 Many water companies offer kits that make toilet flushing and showers more efficient.
 They also tend to offer advice on how to reduce water usage at home.

 You can take a shower instead of a bath (unless you have a power shower which can use way more water depending on the brand).
 Reduce your time in the shower.
-If you half your average shower time you reduce your water consumption by half.
+If you half your average shower time then you reduce your water consumption by half.
 Dermatologists recommend an average shower length of 2-5 minutes to look after your skin, so you’ll still be clean.
-You could look at things like washing your hair less frequently.
+Also you could look at things like washing your hair less frequently.

 As the frequency of hand washing has increased at the moment, remember to turn taps off while washing your hands (wet hands, turn off tap, rub with soap, turn tap back on and wash off soap).

 Only wash clothes when you have to and as a favourite adage of young children, if it’s yellow let it mellow!
 All these little things add up to make a big difference.
 BUT this only reduces your home water use.

 Look at what you buy, where it comes from, and how far it travels.
 All of this can have a water usage cost (only switch if you are able, there are other things you can do if you can’t).
 And look at the energy costs, sometimes it’s not as simple as buying locally.
 Investigate the water usage of products and how much was needed to make it.